InterConnection.org

-InterConnection.org (IC) is an American 501(c)(3), non-profit organization headquartered in Seattle, Washington.
+InterConnection.org (IC) was an American 501(c)(3), non-profit organization headquartered in Seattle, Washington.
 InterConnection was established in 1999 by Charles Brennick.
 The organization's original focus was on developing and donating websites to non-profits in developing countries.
 The program soon expanded to include computer donations and technology training.
 In 2004 the InterConnection Computer Reuse and Learning Center opened in Seattle as a hub to serve both local and international communities.

-Mission

-InterConnection's mission is to make information technology accessible to underserved communities around the world.
-IC is founded on the belief that technology has the power to create opportunity for everyone.
-It is for this reason IC works diligently in the proliferation of information technology and training.
+On February 1st 2025 InterConnection was absorbed into the larger nationwide non-profit organization PCs for People.
+The former InterConnection location, operations, and staff became PCs for People Washington.

 Activities

 In pursuance of its Mission InterConnection manages and promotes a number of program activities.
 The following are four of InterConnection's main program activities:

 Equipment collection

 As technology advances many businesses, organizations and individuals find themselves with outdated computer equipment but no way to dispose of it properly.
-InterConnection's Computer Reuse and Learning Center, in Seattle, Washington, provides a location to properly dispose of old equipment in an environmentally friendly way.
+InterConnection's Computer Reuse and Learning Center, in Seattle, Washington, provided a location to properly dispose of old computer equipment in an environmentally friendly way.
 InterConnection accepts all computer equipment, regardless of condition.
-IC manages programs for both computer recycling and computer reuse.
+InterConnection managed programs for both computer recycling and computer reuse.
 In 2007 alone, InterConnection kept 6,000 PCs out of landfills.